Gnomeball/SwackQuote/README.md

 For quotes containing code, use `'''` for raw multi-line strings, and then use ` ``` ` to create a code block, remembering to close them both afterwards.

-Any discord-accepted markdown should be parsed properly.
+All discord-accepted markdown should be parsed properly.

 When adding quotes, please ensure to update the count.